emarinri/molecool/README.md

 This was developed as part of a best practices workshop.

-Have a very nice day!!!
+Have a very very nice day!!!

 ### Copyright